fbougel/JavaScript-ES6-Responsive-Navigation-Menu/README.md

 -...

 You can definitely use it in your further developments if you want.
-Here is a CodePen to show how it looks like : [Codepen](https://codepen.io/Modjo/pen/xLGLvx)
+Here is a [Codepen](https://codepen.io/Modjo/pen/xLGLvx) to show how it looks like.

 :rocket: Enjoy ! :+1: